Followers

 A Pair of Irishmen from the Palmetto State

-Thomas Lynch Jr. was born in 1747 at his family's Hopeswee Plantation.
-Unlike his father, he had the advantage of a world-class education, attending elite schools in America before going to Eton and Cambridge, where he studied law in London.
-He returned to America, made a grand marriage, and took up planting like his father.
-As the son of one of the most fervent revolutionaries and influential men in the colony, Lynch Jr. naturally took a keen interest in politics and enjoyed strong support from the electorate.
-During the years 1774-76, while his father served in the Continental Congress, Thomas Jr. worked on the home front, attending the first and second provincial congresses as well as the first State legislature and serving on the State constitutional committee.
-In 1775, the younger Lynch accepted a captaincy in the First South Carolina Regiment of Continentals.
-This upset his father, who hoped to use his influence to obtain a higher rank for his son.
-Unfortunately, young Captain Lynch contracted bilious (an intestinal ailment) fever while on recruiting duties in North Carolina.
-Incapacitated, he was forced to abandon his nascent military career.
+During the years 1774-76, while his father served in the Continental Congress, Thomas Jr. contributed on the home front by attending the first and second provincial congresses, the first State legislature, and serving on the State constitutional committee.
+In 1775, the younger Lynch took a captaincy in the First South Carolina Regiment of Continentals.
+This upset his father, who hoped to influence a higher rank for his son.
+Unfortunately, young Captain Lynch contracted bilious fever, an intestinal ailment, while on recruiting duties in North Carolina.
+Incapacitated, he had to give up his early military career.

 Triumph and Tragedy

-But personal tragedy followed political triumph, and more blows to the father and son, the First Patriots, were yet to come.
-Both Lynches’ health worsened, and by the end of the year, they headed homeward.
-Thomas Sr. never made it back.
-En route, in Annapolis, MD, a second stroke took the life of the elder Lynch.
-Thomas Jr. returned home a broken man—physically and emotionally.
-Late in 1779, he and his wife headed to France in an attempt to regain his health.
+Late in 1779, he and his wife went to France in an effort to regain his health.
 They sailed for the Dutch island of St. Eustatius in the West Indies to find a ship back across the ocean, but a storm struck, and their ship was lost at sea.
-This was a common occurrence during the age of sail, but the tragedy is not just personal (Thomas Jr. left no male heirs).
-The loss of the father and son team was a loss for the fledgling nation, which could have used the considerable talents and dedication of the Lynches of South Carolina.
+This was common during the age of sail, but the tragedy is not just personal (Thomas Jr. left no male heirs).
+The loss of the father and son was a blow to the young nation, which could have benefited from the talents and dedication of the Lynches of South Carolina.

 ReplyDelete